-Learning how to drain a water heater and doing so routinely as part of your home maintenance schedule will help extend the home appliance’s life span significantly.
+Learning how to flush a water heater and doing so routinely as part of your home maintenance schedule will help extend the home appliance’s life span significantly.
 Draining removes any sediment and other debris that may have built up over time.
 A clean water heater will work better and last longer.

-Why drain a water heater?
+Why flush a water heater?

 Naturally occurring minerals, sand, and grit flushed from municipal water lines may settle in the bottom of your hot water heater over time.
 This buildup can reduce the life span, efficiency, and capacity of your heating system.
 Moreover, the debris can also plug the drain and interfere with its maintenance.
-All this can lead to your home appliance’s early failure.
+All this can lead to your home appliance’s early failure

 What are the warning signs that your water heater has sediment buildup?